-By train it takes between 11 hours 52 minutes and 13 hours 52 minutes to travel from Chumphon to Butterworth Railway Station, near Penang Island in Malaysia.
-There is no direct train service from Cumphon to Penang, with Thailand train services only going as far as Padang Besar Railway Station just over the border in Malaysia.
+By train it takes between 12 hours and 14 hours to travel from Chumphon to Butterworth Railway Station, near Penang Island in Malaysia.
+There is no direct train service from Chumphon to Penang, with Thailand train services only going as far as Padang Besar Railway Station just over the border in Malaysia.
 At Padang Besar you need to change to a Malaysian train service for the remainder of the journey to Penang.

 - Train 1: Train times from Chumphon to Padang Besar.

 - Train 2: Train times from Padang Besar to Penang.

 - NB: Train times from Padang Besar to Penang are in Malaysian time (Thai time + 1 hour).